A landmark icon of childhood happiness and carefree fun, Disneyland® California is the premier west coast vacation destination.

 Children and adults alike will be entranced by the magic of meeting their favorite fairy tale characters, spectacular parades, thrilling rides, and nightly fireworks.
 A few days or even weeks spent at Disneyland is a magical experience that will create lasting memories for both you and your loved ones.
 So let us prime you with our exclusive Inside Guide to Disneyland.

-At 500 acres, Disneyland Anaheim may seem dainty compared to her sister park in Orlando, but rest assured there is a wealth of park knowledge, strategy, and planning to be carried out to make the most of your Disneyland vacation.
+At 500 acres, Disneyland Anaheim may seem dainty compared to her sister park in Orlando, but rest assured there is a wealth of Disneyland tips like park knowledge, strategy, and planning to be carried out to make the most of your Disneyland vacation.

 About the Park